Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Approach

 For almost all bridges, identifying their component (per-chain) inflow and outflow transactions is straightforward --- bridges typically use explicit events on each chain to signal if a given transaction is a deposit or withdrawal.\footnote{One key exception to this rule is the Wormhole bridge which, until late 2023, did not emit specific events when executing a withdrawal transaction.
 In this case, we infer that a withdrawal took place by looking for transactions that invoke functions designated for performing withdrawal operations (e.g., \textit{completeTransfer}).
 It also appears to be widely understood today that emitting explicit events is a best practice.}

 Pairing these component transactions (i.e., matching deposits on one chain to withdrawals on other) can be performed in several different ways.
 The easiest, and most common, is via a unique transaction identifier.
-Such IDs are typically generated by the bridge on the \emph{source chain} during a deposit transaction and then copied into the withdrawal transaction on the destination chain.\footnote{These unique IDs are commonly simple global variables incremented with each new transaction.} However, instead of an explicit ID, some bridges use a hash of the deposit transaction for the same purpose (e.g., for Anyswap, each withdraw transaction will include the hash of its corresponding deposit transaction).\footnote{We note that to prevent potential replay attacks, bridge implementers should also include an ID that uniquely identifies individual deposit events within a transactions.
-Sadly, this is often not the case.} Finally, in a handful of cases there are no ``inband'' identifiers that can be used to associate transactions.
+Such IDs are typically generated by the bridge on the \emph{source chain} during a deposit transaction and then copied into the withdrawal transaction on the destination chain.\footnote{These unique IDs are commonly simple global variables incremented with each new transaction.} In addition, instead of an explicit ID, some bridges use a hash of the deposit transaction for the same purpose (e.g., for Anyswap, each withdraw transaction will include the hash of its corresponding deposit transaction).
+Finally, in a handful of cases there are no ``inband'' identifiers that can be used to associate transactions.
 We believe this is a poor design choice that is fundamentally in conflict with auditability.
-However, even in these cases, for the purpose of our analysis we have been able to pair transactions using explicit query APIs provided by the affected bridges services.\footnote{For example, when a bridge transaction on the Poly Network bridge includes a withdrawal from Curve (a kind of liquidity pool) or when a bridge transaction on the Binance Token Hub includes a Binance Smart Chain (BSC) withdrawal, it is not possible to identify the partner deposit from blockchain data alone and we must make use of ``out of band'' data available through their respective bridge query APIs.}
+However, even in these cases, for the purpose of our analysis we have been able to pair transactions using explicit query APIs provided by the affected bridge's services, which represents the best information available.\footnote{For example, when a bridge transaction on the Poly Network bridge includes a withdrawal from Curve (a kind of liquidity pool) or when a bridge transaction on the Binance Token Hub includes a Binance Smart Chain (BSC) withdrawal, it is not possible to identify the partner deposit from blockchain data alone and we must make use of ``out of band'' data available through their respective bridge query APIs.}

-At the end of this process, we identify a comprehensive collection of ``bridge transactions'' (a pair of transactions from two different blockchains that were used by the bridge to transfer value across them).
+At the end of this process, we identify a comprehensive collection of ``bridge transactions'': a pair of transactions from two different blockchains that were used by the bridge to transfer value across them.
 While the vast majority of bridge transactions are pairs of deposit and withdrawal transactions, a handful of bridge transactions are either withdrawal-only (e.g., in the case of attacks) or deposit-only (e.g., if the user chooses to delay their withdrawal).